What is In-Situ Recovery (ISR)?

 - Fewer permits are required compared to other mining processes

 In-situ recovery (ISR) is a non-invasive mining method whereby boreholes or “delivery wells” are drilled into an ore-body, through which a dilute solution is pumped to dissolve the target minerals or metals.
 The solution moves through the rock in a controlled manner to nearby recovery wells, where it is pumped back to the surface for processing.
 Differential pumping rates or natural impermeable barriers are used to control the movement of the solution through the rock.
 This, combined with well field design, prevent any solution from exiting the mine area.
 The pumping action of the recovery wells ensures all of the pregnant solution is collected from the delievery well.
 In ISR mining of copper oxide ores, the dissolving solution is usually weak sulfuric acid, the same acid used in open pit and dump or heap leach operations around the world.
 In effect, the bore holes or wells become the “mine access” and the leach pad is “left underground”.
 Processing is usually done by chemical precipitation or solvent extraction electrowinning (SX-EW).

 Is ISR safe?

 The United States has very strict guidelines for ensuring the safety and health of its citizens.
 The Department of Environmental Quality ensures that during ISR mining no solution escapes from the mining area.
-Following ISR mining, a company must return groundwater to background chemical levels (levels prior to when mining began), even though the groundwater is not used for any other purposes.
+Following ISR mining, a company must return groundwater to background chemical levels (levels prior to when mining began).

 What are the limitations of ISR?